If you’ve always dreamed of backpacking in Europe but didn’t know where to start or what to pack for Europe, this article is for you.

 With the pandemic still striking in some countries in Europe, it goes without saying that hand sanitizer is one of the most important items to add to your packing list in Europe in 2021.

 Purell hand sanitizer is your safest bet when it comes to killing germs and bacteria.
-Purell is also the brand trusted by professionals in hospitals and I simply recommend bringing some with you.
+Purell is also a brand trusted by professionals in hospitals and I simply recommend bringing some with you.

 MINI FIRST AID KIT

-A first aid kit is definitely an item to bring with you.
-However, first aid kits are usually bulky and take lots of space – for this reason, the mini version of it is your best choice for backpacking.
+A first aid kit is definitely an item to bring with you, however, first aid kits are usually bulky and take up lots of space – for this reason, the mini version of it is your best choice for backpacking.

 The Johnson and Johnson first aid kit is the most complete and affordable first aid kit that you can get.
 It contains everything you need to keep you out of trouble, from slight headaches to unexpected injuries on your travels.

 With 110 pieces, it’s one of these items you should definitely add to your backpacking in Europe checklist.

 Taking medication while traveling is a good idea for many reasons, but here are the most important ones.